 Aircraft Avoidance Systems

-AAS is a company started in 2014 by Tom Murphy to build systems to help observatories and other atmospheric laser operators to avoid accidental illumination of aircraft from lasers.
+AAS provides systems to help observatories and other atmospheric laser operators to avoid accidental illumination of aircraft from eye-hazardous lasers.

 The principal product is TBAD, the Transponder-Based Aircraft Detector.
 TBAD—conceived by Tom Murphy and Bill Coles at UCSD, and developed in conjunction with the UCSD Physics Electronics Shop (Allen White, George Kassabian, Mike Rezin)—passively listens to transmissions from aircraft transponders to determine if an aircraft is near the direction of laser propagation, or is too close to the telescope to operate safely.

 Joining TBAD is TSIM, the transponder simulator.
 TSIM is used to

 verify and calibrate TBAD operation via controlled signals emulating those